Flowframe/brief/docs/docs/styling/atomic.md

 ```

 ::: tip
-It's recommended to euther make an Atomic factory or bind an instance to the service container.
+It's recommended to either make an Atomic factory or bind an instance to the service container.
 This way the configuration is all managed in one place.
 :::

 ## Extending